Vinny Cerrato: San Francisco 49ers

 Cerrato joined the San Francisco 49ers in 1991 as a scout, and later became the team's director of college scouting in June 1992, helping to draft players such as Ted Washington, Ricky Watters, Dana Stubblefield and Bryant Young.
 In 1994, the 49ers won Super Bowl XXIX.
 It was also this during time that Cerrato appeared as an actor in the 1994 film Kindergarten Ninja.
 In February 1995, Cerrato was promoted to director of player personnel, overseeing all college scouting and draft activities as well as pro scouting of NFL players and opponents.

 Washington Redskins

-Cerrato was hired by the Washington Redskins in 1999.
+In July 1999, Cerrato was hired as the director of player personnel for the Washington Redskins.
 During this time, he acquired older big name stars like Bruce Smith, Deion Sanders, Irving Fryar, Jeff George, and Mark Carrier.
-He was then fired by Marty Schottenheimer in 2001.
-During his brief hiatus from the Redskins, Cerrato worked for ESPN as a college analyst.
-Cerrato was subsequently rehired by Daniel Snyder in 2002 as their vice president of football operations.
-On December 17, 2009, Cerrato resigned from the team.
-Cerrato and his tenure as General Manager has been frequently regarded as a failure by peer evaluators, and the media.
-Since then, Cerrato has appeared on various sports talk radio shows in the Washington and Baltimore area.
+He was then fired by Marty Schottenheimer in 2001, working as a college football analyst for ESPN.
+Cerrato was subsequently rehired in 2002 as their vice president of football operations following the firing of Schottenheimer.
+He resigned from the team on December 17, 2009.